awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + The instance shuts down when the graceful shutdown process exits\.
 There is no configurable OS shutdown time\.
 + If the instance OS does not shut down cleanly within a few minutes, a hard shutdown is performed\.

 By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(for example, using the shutdown or poweroff command\), the instance stops\.
 You can change this behavior so that it terminates instead\.
-For more information, see [Changing the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
+For more information, see [Change the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.

 Using the halt command from an instance does not initiate a shutdown\.
 If used, the instance does not terminate; instead, it places the CPU into `HLT` and the instance remains running\.

-## Stopping and starting your instances<a name="starting-stopping-instances"></a>
+## Stop and start your instances<a name="starting-stopping-instances"></a>

 You can stop and start your Amazon EBS\-backed instance using the console or the command line\.